mosesthomas619/incident-management/README.md

 - Execute the Application from an IDE or run using gradle command in the terminal(gradlew bootRun).

-- There are 4 endpoints each for Incident and User api.

 - Use postman(recommended) for hitting apis and can easily specify different creds each time if needed.
 Swagger is also available(http://localhost:8080/swagger-ui/index.html/).